Topical Maps Entities How It Works

 Criteria for choosing a coach, expected costs and outcomes, alternative resources, and questions to ask during selection.

-Content Strategy for How to Change Careers in Your 30s
+Content strategy and topical authority plan for How to Change Careers in Your 30s

 The recommended SEO content strategy for How to Change Careers in Your 30s is the hub-and-spoke topical map model: one comprehensive pillar page on How to Change Careers in Your 30s, supported by 31 cluster articles each targeting a specific sub-topic.
-This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on How to Change Careers in Your 30s — and tells it exactly which article is the definitive resource.
+This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on How to Change Careers in Your 30s.

 37